flutter/website/src/docs/release/breaking-changes/image-cache-and-provider.md

 ### ImageProvider changes

-The `ImageProvider.resolve` method does some complicated error handling work that should not normally be overriden.
+The `ImageProvider.resolve` method does some complicated error handling work that should not normally be overridden.
 It also previously did work to load the image into the image cache, by way of `ImageProvider.obtainKey` and `ImageProvider.load`.
 Subclasses had no opportunity to